Elvis (1979 film): Plot

 In 1956, Elvis records Heartbreak Hotel with a bigger session band in a bigger studio.
 He starts to become a success throughout America, and the concerts start to exhaust him, causing him to faint before one of his shows.
 In the hospital, he finds out that he has been offered a film role by Hal Wallis, who saw him perform in public television.
 He goes to Hollywood where he struggles to play his role in the movie Love Me Tender.
 He meets and befriends actor Nick Adams, who is a fan of his.
-The colonel comes to tell him and his parents that he signed him to play on The Ed Sullivan Show, but they only film above his waist to censor his dance moves.
+The Colonel comes to tell him and his parents that he signed him to play on The Ed Sullivan Show, but they only film above his waist to censor his dance moves.
 After this, Elvis becomes a controversial figure and is nicknamed "Elvis the Pelvis" by the press.

-In 1957, Elvis purchases the Graceland mansion for him and his parents to live in, he gives them a tour and it is reveled that "Heartbreak Hotel" went gold.
+In 1957, Elvis purchases the Graceland mansion for him and his parents to live in, he gives them a tour and it is revealed that "Heartbreak Hotel" went gold.
 As he gets bigger, the negative effects of Elvis's fame start to show, as he can no longer go anywhere without being swarmed by fans.
 When he rents out an arcade for Natalie Wood and his friends, paparazzi come in and start taking pictures and asking questions, causing Elvis to take one of the cameras and use it to break a gumball machine, and he leaves with his friends.
 Gladys is also shown to be stressed by her son's fame.

 In 1958, Elvis is drafted in the army and dyes his hair black to look more like a movie star, as he plans to focus on that more after he completes his service.
 The military service proves to be a draining experience because of the attention he gets from fellow soldiers and the break he has to take from music and movies for the next two years.
 While he is in the army, his parents stay in a trailer.
 Gladys starts to worry about Elvis having to go to Germany for the military.
 He starts to realize strange behavior in Gladys and calls an ambulance.
 He gets an emergency leave and visits her in the hospital where she is not doing well.
 They have a conversation about Elvis's stillborn brother, Jesse Garon.
 As Elvis leaves the room, Vernon tells him that Gladys has hepatitis.
 As Vernon and Elvis sleep in the hospital room, Vernon wakes up and finds Gladys unresponsive, she is then pronounced dead.
 After the funeral, Red comes in the trailer to comfort Elvis.